msteffan/fundamentals/04_collections/13_exercise_hashes.md

 #### Exercise - Hashes

-Given:
+Given the following array:
 ```
 ["Thriller", 1982, "Michael Jackson", "Epic Records", ["Wanna Be Startin' Somethin", "Baby Be Mine", "The Girl in My Life"]]
 ```
 Write a program called `thriller.rb`.
 In this program:

-Define a new hash and initialize it with the following keys (the values of the keys should be set to nil):
+Assign the value above to a new variable called `album_array` Define a new hash called `album_hash` and initialize it with the following keys (the values of the keys should be set to nil):

 ```
 title